Top 5 Budget USB Microphones For Your Home Studio

 Outs: Can sound inferior to other USB microphones.

 2. Blue Yeti USB Microphone – $129

 Blue microphones are pretty popular for its unique build and sound.
-The sound recording quality on the Yeti is amazing and is even ideal for some instrument recording.
+The sound recording quality on the Blue Yeti is amazing and is even ideal for some instrument recording.
 The sound you get from the Yeti is one of the best you can get from the many USB microphones.

 A popular question I get a lot from readers is how does the Snowball compare to the Yeti?
 The Blue Snowball is about half the price of the Yeti.
 The major difference between them is the better sound quality you get on the Yeti.
 No doubt the Snowball does record quality sound, you’ll hear more depth and clarity on the Yeti when compared to the Snowball.
 Watch the video below to see a comparison in sound.

 Sound comparison between the Snowball and Yeti by Bob Tobias